pmhahn/pmhahn.github.io/_posts/2019-05-23-virtio-balloon.md

 Automatic Ballooning
 --------------------
-Currently (2019-05) that ballooning has to be done manually with Qemu.
+Currently (2019-05) that ballooning has to be done manually with QEMU.
 There was a [project from 2013](https://www.linux-kvm.org/page/Projects/auto-ballooning) to implement automatic ballooning, but it was never completed.

 Details